Featured

 When making your decision, of course, you’ll consider cost, but you should also think about ease of use (does the client need an app or can they access from any device without an app?) and any systems like Microsoft Teams or Google Workspace that you can use for multiple purposes in your practice and that happen to include video-conferencing.

-And don’t forget to choose a service that offers the Business Associate Agreement (BAA) that brings the service into HIPAA compliance.
+Don’t forget to choose a service that offers the Business Associate Agreement (BAA) that brings the service into HIPAA compliance.
 When you choose a platform, you might have to complete a few extra steps in order to get that BAA in place.

 Telehealth-specific online video platforms that offer that crucial Business Associate Agreement (BAA):